BBQ guides icon.BBQ Guides

 Final Thoughts

-You’ll find that many of these same woods are great for other food, too.
+You’ll find that many of the best woods for smoking chicken are the same woods used for other foods, too.
 So, don’t be afraid to buy a few that sound appealing — you don’t have to use it all on just chicken.

 Smoking food is a bit like being a mad scientist, really.
 You can mix it all up and create custom combos to suit your personal preferences.